Biology Informs Strategy

 Every species is different:

-Thus far, we have examined two species, which were selected as ‘case study’ models for our work.
-Keys Thatch Palm and Sinkhole Cycad have very different biologies and life histories.
-In each case, having multiple plants in the garden is essential – but comparing what we learned about each of these led to the other three recommendations.
+Thus far, we have examined three species, which were selected as ‘case study’ models for our work.
+Keys Thatch Palm, Sinkhole Cycad and Bay Rush have very different biologies and life histories.
+In each case, having multiple plants in the garden is essential – but comparing what we learned about each of these highlights that a "one size fits" collecting strategy is not adequate.
+These comparisons also led to the other three recommendations.

 Every accession is different:

 The value of different accessions is clear.
 By examining genetic diversity, sorted by accession, and comparing that to the diversity of the original population, we found that for the Sinkhole Cycad, having multiple accessions was absolutely essential to get a good representation of the wild plants.